Facts of the Distracted Driving Epidemic:

 Attorney John F. Buckley pictured giving an End Distracted Driving presentation at Sacred Heart Academy in Hamden, Connecticut.

-If you, a family member or friend have suffered an injury or death in an accident due to another person’s distracted driving in New Haven, CT, call us today at 1-800-445-2278.
+If you, a family member or friend have suffered an injury or death in an accident due to another person’s distracted driving in New Haven, call us today at 1-800-445-2278.

 Frequently Asked Questions